karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-frontend/README.md

 **Disclaimer**:

 - **UI**.
 I didn't worry about CSS styles since I'm not artistic and our corporation usually provides some graphical designer who creates the styles for HTML pages - so I only focused on getting the frontend functionality right.
-The UI look and feel is horrific, I know, don't worry about that, relax and have a home brew.
+The UI look and feel is horrific, I know, don't worry about that, relax and have a home brew. (**Update 2018-04-24**: I wanted to learn how to do at least some basic CSS styling in a ClojureScript SPA, and I studied how to use the popular [Bootstrap](https://getbootstrap.com/) library for this - I updated the pictures according the latest UI look-and-feel).
 - **Security**.
 I didn't worry too much about the security either since this is just a learning demonstration for myself how to do REST interaction between ClojureScript/React/ajax-cljs and Clojure/Ring applications.
 You shouldn't show password in plaintext, you should send credentials using https etc.